-Changes proposed in the White Paper seem to be focussed on a limited number of areas, for example there is the usual focus on housing numbers, the other main focus is beauty of housing development.
+Changes proposed in the White Paper seem to be focussed on a limited number of areas, for example there is the usual focus on housing numbers, the other main focus being the quality in design of new housing development.

 Over recent years, there have been numerous references to "fixing the country's broken planning system".
-The illustrations provided within the consultation document itself clearly illustrate the quality of development that the current system is able to deliver.
+The illustrations provided within the consultation document itself clearly illustrate the quality of development that the current system can deliver.
 Each of these developments will have been the subject of extensive discussions between the developer, the local community and the local planning authority.
 The reference to the system being broken appears, therefore, to be principally directed at the failure to deliver the number of new homes required across the country.
 However, it is clear from the significant number of residential planning permissions that have not been implemented that there are also challenges to the delivery of new homes that lie outside the influence of the current planning system.
-Unless these challenges are addressed as part of a comprehensive review of the overall development process, it is doubtful whether the revisions currently proposed will address the primary issue.
+Unless these challenges are addressed as part of a comprehensive review of the overall residential development process, it is doubtful whether the revisions currently proposed will address the primary issue.

 Whilst the delivery of sufficient housing to meet the needs of the nation is clearly a 'key issue', it is equally as important to deliver the right type of housing to meet the needs of a particular area.
-With LPAs no longer required to collect evidence about the needs of their area how will the housing delivered be tailored to meet the local needs?
+With LPAs no longer required to collect evidence about the needs of their area, how will the housing delivered be tailored to meet the local needs?

-There are no actual proposals to maximise the positive benefits that new development can have for health and no mention of the ageing population which is increasing the need for specialist housing and lifetime homes.
-Climate change, achieving carbon neutral homes (but only by 2025), biodiversity net gain and sustainable methods of transport are briefly mentioned, a lot more detail is needed.
+There are no actual proposals to maximise the positive benefits that new development can have for health over the long term and no mention of the ageing population which is increasing the need for specialist housing and lifetime homes.
+Climate change (a critical issue), achieving carbon neutral homes (but only by 2025), flooding, biodiversity net gain and sustainable methods of transport are briefly mentioned.
+These are all extremely important issues.
+The White Paper should have provided detailed options and solutions for dealing with these critical issues within a defined timeframe.
+They are as important as housing numbers and design and should receive at least equal focus in any changes to the planning system.

-The new system, as proposed will be less democratic.
+As proposed, the new system, will be less democratic.
 The approval of new development will shift to the plan making stage, the traditional process of planning committees determining planning decisions with opportunities for the public to make representations will end.
-The White Paper does suggest that people's right to be heard in person will be changed.
+The White Paper does suggest that people's right to be heard in person at a local plan examination will be changed.
 It suggests that any 'right to be heard' might be removed (paragraph 2.53).
 The opportunity to appear at the Examination of the Local Plan may be replaced by an 'invitation only process' with the Inspector deciding who to invite.
 The White Paper does propose reducing both rights and opportunities to participate in planning decisions.
-The White Paper has not been widely publicised and most members of the public will not appreciate that this change is being proposed and will not therefore have commented on it.
+This is a reversal of 'Localism and the devolution of power which was widely supported at the time of its introduction.
+The White Paper has not been widely publicised and most members of the public will not appreciate that this change is being proposed and will not therefore have commented on this aspect of the proposal.
+It is only when they wish to comment on a planning application or appear at an Examination in Public that people will realise that this very significant change has taken place.